raminguyen/Custom-Instruction-GPT-4/Resume and Cover Letter Automation.md

 - Your preferred job description.
 - A paid subscription to GPT-4 model.
 - A summary of your work experiences.
-- For every experience, you should **highlight** your specific experience.
+- For every experience, you should **highlight** your specific experience as a story.

 ## Before you get started!